 If you want to prove yourself you are multitasking, the best proof is your housing experience.
 Either because you have moved a few times, or even if it's your first time, handling the whole moving process yourself is tiring and time-consuming.

-There are too many aspects to take care of during the housing journey, starting from defining your budget, your desired move-in date, and search criteria.
-Followed by gathering all the documents and requirements for the application process.
+There are too many aspects to take care of during the housing journey, starting from defining your budget, your desired move-in date or lease start date, and search criteria.
+This followed by gathering all the documents and requirements for the application process.

 Then, digging into tons of listings websites, setting up your account there, avoiding rental scams, finding reliable properties, contacting landlords, real estate agents, or property managers.
 Until you finally sign the lease!

 Sounds like the hardest part of the adventure is already gone, and you can relax a little bit.
 However, there is still a lot of work to do: preparing everything for move-in.

 To help you finalize your housing process, we have compiled an awesome moving checklist with all the things you need to do to smoothly move to your next home.

 Think about packing and cleaning supplies, labor, truck hire, storage, and any household essentials you’ll need when you arrive in your new home.
 With a budget, you can make an informed decision about whether to buy that fancy new couch.